partio-scout/scoms-tacnpr/README.md

 Please note that you need to be licensed HAM radio operator to use this radio.

+### Modifications for revA and revB to optimize RF performance

+(these modifications are included in revC)

+* C65 and C102: replace by 6p8
+* C100: replace by 8p2

+The tuning stub should be shorted according to the latest revC layout.

 /1/: NPR by Guillaume F4HDK (2018-): https://hackaday.io/project/164092-npr-new-packet-radio